bentonw414/final-project-marijuana/notes.md

   DONE Move labels to the left a bit (benton added like a +10 pixels for the x or something somewhere at some point.)

   DONE make people smaller to show crowd a bit better.
+  Fixing colors to be all pairs that look nice together DONE tooltip matches color of person
+  DONE can look at imprisonment rates by state
+  DONE refreshing takes to top
+  DONE labels no longer lag to change color if they don't need to.
+  TODO: add way to skip to end.

   Add more buttons/filters and things
   Figure out a better story to tell.